hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 ### Object Storage (S3)

-An [S3 Standard](https://aws.amazon.com/s3/storage-classes/) bucket, or compatible storage, must be specified during the PTFE installation for application data to be stored securely and redundantly away from the virtual servers running the PTFE application.
-This object storage must be accessible via the network to the PTFE virtual machine.
+An [S3 Standard](https://aws.amazon.com/s3/storage-classes/) bucket, or compatible storage, must be specified during the Terraform Enterprise installation for application data to be stored securely and redundantly away from the virtual servers running the Terraform Enterprise application.
+This object storage must be accessible via the network to the Terraform Enterprise virtual machine.
 Vault is used to encrypt all application data stored in this location.
 This allows for further [server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)